prosociallab/chi2024_miro-cpd-plugin/README.md

 # AI-assisted Miro plugin for building causal pathway diagrams (CPDs)
 Codebase for the Miro interface that supports AI-assisted causal pathway diagram (CHI '24)

+### How to install

+1. Install the dependencies by `npm install`
+2. Run the repository by `npm run dev`
+3. Go to the localhost & set up the localhost link in your Miro app configuration
+4. You will be able to see the icon on the Miro sidebar

 ### Citation
 ```bibtex